Sunday, July 5, 2015

 How To Create a New User and Grant Permissions in MySQL

-MySQL is an open source database management software that helps users store, organize, and later retrieve data.
-It has a variety of options to grant specific users nuanced permissions within the tables and databases—this tutorial will give a short overview of a few of the many options.
+About MySQL MySQL is an open source database management software that helps users store, organize, and later retrieve data.
+It has a variety of options to grant specific users nuanced permissions within the tables and databases—this tutorial will give a short overview of a few of the many options....

 How To Install Wordpress on Ubuntu 14.04